5kif4a/5kif4a/README.md

 # 💫 About Me:
-Hi, I'm Alikhan.
-I position myself as a full stack developer.<br>I have little experience in data science, no code development and DevOps. <br>I am interested in system design and high load systems.
+Hi, I position myself as a full stack developer.<br>I have little experience in data science, no code development and DevOps. <br>I am interested in system design and high load systems.

 ## 🌐 Socials: